misterola/FOrgy/README.md

    ```cmd
       get_isbns_from_texts(source_directory, txt_destination_dir)
    ```
-Note: API documentation for forgy is still in progress and the CLI option is much more documented at this point and is therefore recommended.
+**Note:** API documentation for forgy is still in progress and the CLI option is much more documented at this point and is therefore recommended.
 Feel free to explore forgy internals.
-See next section on how to set up forgy on your local computer and explore workings of various modules and public APIs within them.
+In the next section, you will learn how to set up forgy locally on your computer and explore the workings of its modules and the public APIs within them.
  <br/>
  <br/>